roytang/blog/content/post/2018/11/late-game-review-the-elder-scrolls-v-skyrim/index.md

   4. Actually just more radiant quests in general would have been nice for a bit more variance (I&#8217;m not sure if I will ever be satisfied).
 I think there&#8217;s already mods that do this, but I never tried them out.
   5. The ability to take over a fort after you clear it.
 Skyrim has a lot of small forts or buildings held by bandits or whatever, it would have been a nice alternative to buying a house, after you clear a bandit the Jarl of the containing hold offers you a chance to buy/earn the title for the hold.
 Once you own a hold, whenever you recruit new followers you can choose to send them to the hold instead of following you around, and same as the house you could build improvements like a smith, stables, etc, and earn money from shops maybe?

 I also have the Legendary Edition on Steam (free upgrade since I had the DLCs), but I don&#8217;t think I have the patience to go through the entire game again.
 The size of the game and the excellent mod community mean one could very well play Skyrim forever, especially since Bethesda tells us&nbsp;[The Elder Scrolls 6 is still a ways away][6].
 Unfortunately, there are still a lot of other games to play, and now I&#8217;m finally able to uninstall Skyrim.
-But before that here&#8217;s an Imgur dump of my Steam screenshots folder:<figure class="wp-block-embed-imgur wp-block-embed is-type-rich is-provider-imgur">

-<blockquote class="imgur-embed-pub" lang="en" data-id="a/ZWNxtnz"><a href="//imgur.com/a/ZWNxtnz"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
+Attached to this post are a dump of my Steam screenshots folder.
+(These used to be embedded via an [Imgur album](//imgur.com/a/ZWNxtnz), but I edited the post on 2020-Sep to embed them here instead, for reasons.)

  [1]: https://i.imgur.com/0mR5pvs.png
  [2]: https://www.nexusmods.com/skyrim/mods/70219/